Zuari River

 is the largest river in the state of Goa, India.
 It is a tidal river which originates at Hemad-Barshem in the Western Ghats.
 The Zuari is also referred to as the Aghanashani in the interior regions.
-It flows in the southern-western direction through the talukas of Tiswadi, Ponda, Mormugao, Salcete, Sanguem and Quepem.
+It flows in a south-westerly direction through the talukas of Tiswadi, Ponda, Mormugao, Salcete, Sanguem and Quepem.

-Zuari is 92 km long, but is connected to other rivers and canals such as Mandovi river (62 km in length) and Cumbarjua Canal (15 km).
+The Zuari is 92 km long, but is connected to other rivers and canals such as Mandovi river (62 km in length) and Cumbarjua Canal (15 km).
 The other rivers in Goa are shorter such as Terekhol (22 km), Chapora (29 km), Baga (5 km), Sal (16 km), Talpona (11 km), and Galgibag (4 km).
 Their lengths and widths vary with tidal and other seasonal flooding.
-The tributaries of Zuari include Kushawati River, Sanguem River and Uguem River.
+The tributaries of Zuari include Kushawati River, Guleli River and Uguem River.